 In addition to agriculture, Lance grew up in the auction business alongside his dad, John, who was an auctioneer for Odle-Cumberlin Auctioneers out of Brush.
 Lance followed in the footsteps of his father and mentors to attend Missouri Auction School in the year 2000.
 He has served as a contract auctioneer and/or bid spotter for Odle-Cumberlin, Art Parker, M H Bar, Horse Creek Sale Company, Nichols Auctioneers, Producers Livestock, Safari Club International, and the Cattle Barons Ball.
 Lance served on the Colorado Auctioneers Association board of directors for eight years, and held various offices including Treasurer, President, and Chairman of the Board.
 Lance is currently serving another term as a board member of the Colorado Auctioneers Association and is also a member of the National Auctioneers Association.

-Lance and Adele continue to run the family farm and feedlot near Severance and have an interest in the family ranch in Eastern, CO.
+Lance and Adele continue to run the family farm near Severance and have an interest in the family ranch in Eastern, CO.
 When not working auctions on the weekends, Lance and Adele can be found rodeoing, team roping, snow skiing and cheering on the CSU Rams and Denver Broncos with their children.

 Michael and Melissa Nichols